cristiangarciav/pokemonapi/README.md

 Status: 424 - External resource not responding

-# Usage and SDK Sample:
+## Usage and SDK Sample:

-## Curl Sample:
+### Curl Sample:
   ```console
     curl --insecure --header "Content-Type: application/json" \
       --request POST \
       --data '{"fighter" : "pikachu", "contender" : "drapion"}' \
       https://35.192.16.221/compare_damage
   ```
-  > Note: we need to pass the --insecure option because the SSL certificate is not valid.
+  > Note: it is necessary to pass the --insecure option because the SSL certificate is not valid.